OfficeDev/TrainingContent/O3653/O3653-13 Deep Dive into Office 365 APIs for Calendar/Lab.md

         if (pageNumber == null)
             pageNumber = 1;

-        // get list of entities
         List<MyEvent> events = null;
         events = await _repo.GetEvents((int)pageNumber - 1, pageSize);
         ViewBag.pageNumber = pageNumber;
+        if(events != null)
-        ViewBag.morePagesAvailable = _repo.MorePagesAvailable;
+            ViewBag.morePagesAvailable = events.Count < pageSize ? false : true;

         return View(events);
     }
     ````

     > Notice how the route handler takes in an optional parameter for the page number.
 This will be used to implement paging for the controller.
 Right now the page size is small, set to 5, for demonstration purposes.
-Also notice how the repository has a public property `ModePagesAvailable` that indicates if there are more pages of results as reported by the Microsoft Graph.

   1. Finally, update the view to display the results.
     1. Within the `CalendarController` class, right click the `View(events)` at the end of the `Index()` action method and select **Add View**.